19th-century domes: Religious and royal buildings

 The neoclassical Baltimore Basilica, designed by Benjamin Henry Latrobe like the Roman Pantheon for Bishop John Carroll, was begun in 1806 and dedicated in 1821, although the porch and towers would not be completed until the 1870s.
 An influence on the interior design may have been the Church of St. Mary in East Lulworth, England, where Bishop Carroll had been consecrated.
-The central dome is 72 feet in diameter and 52 feet above the nave floor.
+The central dome is 72 ft in diameter and 52 ft above the nave floor.
 The onion domes over the two towers were built according to Latrobe's designs.
-The church was extended to the east by 33 feet in 1890.
+The church was extended to the east by 33 ft in 1890.
 Before initial construction of the church was completed, two other neoclassical domed churches would be built in Baltimore.
 The First Independent (Unitarian) Church by Maximilian Godefroy was begun in 1817 and covered the interior space with a 55 ft shallow coffered dome on pendentives with an oculus at the center.
 To improve acoustics, the interior was modified.
 The First Baptist Church by Robert Mills, also known as "Old Red Top Church", was a domed cylindrical rotunda with a porch block and portico.
 The dome had a shallow exterior profile and its oculus was covered by a low lantern, called a monitor.
 It was completed in 1818 but demolished in 1878.

 In 1828, the eastern crossing tower of Mainz Cathedral was rebuilt by Georg Moller with a wrought iron dome.
 The dome was made of flat iron sections and reinforced with ties that passed through the interior of the dome.
 Such dome reinforcement was one of the two established techniques, the other being the use of a combination of horizontal rings and vertical ribs.
 The span may have been about 27 meters.
 It was later removed in favor of the current structure.

 The Altes Museum in Berlin, built in 1828 by Karl Schinkel, included a dome in its entrance hall inspired by the Roman Pantheon.

 Large neoclassical domes include the Rotunda of Mosta in Malta, was completed in 1840 with a dome 38 meters wide, and San Carlo al Corso in Milan, completed in 1847 with a dome 32 meters wide.